F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

   ..
 IMPORTANT:: Ensure the required storage accounts do not have public access.

 - **Instances tagged with a key/value corresponding to the key/value(s) provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration**.
-- **Virtual addresses created in a floating traffic group and matching Alias IP addresses on the instance serving application traffic**.
+- **Virtual addresses** created in a floating traffic group and matching Alias IP addresses on the instance serving application traffic.
-- **Forwarding rules(s) configured with targets that match a virtual address or floating self IP on the instance serving application traffic**.
+- **Forwarding rules(s)** configured with targets that match a virtual address or floating self IP on the instance serving application traffic.
 - **Route(s) in a route table tagged with**:

   - a key/value corresponding to the key/value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration